 Cycle highways can help increase the number of people cycling, while greatly reducing roadway congestion and greenhouse gases.

-There are several routes throughout Metro Vancouver where cycle highways could be implemented, including:
+There are several routes throughout Metro Vancouver where cycle highways could be implemented such as:

-- Portside Greenway, Ironworkers Memorial Bridge, Mountain Highway Interchange (Vancouver, Burnaby, North Shore)
+- Portside Greenway, Ironworkers Memorial Bridge and Mountain Highway Interchange (Vancouver, Burnaby, North Shore)

 - Massey Bridge and Highway 99 (Delta / Richmond)

 - Parallel to Lougheed Highway, Coquitlam to Maple Ridge